 A: The speed of each Endpoint connection to the Network Exchange equipment is configured independently with rate limits selected by the customer.
 Two rate limits exist: 10 Gbps and 1 Gbps.

 Q: Am I limited to the speed I can use?

-A: Currently the only limit is the slowest point in the network path.
-Generally customers will be provisioned with 1Gbps or 10Gbps connections.
+A: Currently, the only limit is the slowest point in the network path.
+Customers are self provisioned with 1Gbps or 10Gbps connections.
 Since all Exchange Endpoints must be in the same metro area, little latency is present.

 Q: Am I limited to how much data I can pass?